LutzGross/esys-escript.github.io/tools/pip/README.md

 The `esys-escript` pip module includes Python source files, as listed in `py_src.lst`, and dependent libraries, as collected from an `esys-escript` conda-forge installation for the required system.
-The Python packaging build process expects to download the required package of libraries from [GitHub](https://github.com/esys-escript/esys-escript.github.io/releases)
+The Python packaging install process expects to download the required package of libraries from [GitHub](https://github.com/esys-escript/esys-escript.github.io/releases)